Smart Cities – Driving a New Economy – March 16, 2016

 Our seminar speakers will address 4 core segments which go into the makeup of a Smart City:

-- Intelligent Transportation Systems are comprised of embedded sensors, road to vehicle and vehicle to vehicle communications / traffic monitoring systems, data acquisition, and much more, thereby creating major opportunities encompassing vehicle manufacturing, logistics, and micro-electronic technology developments and applications.
+- Intelligent Transportation Systems are comprised of vehicle communications, road to vehicle and vehicle to vehicle communications / traffic monitoring systems, data acquisition, and much more, thereby creating major opportunities encompassing vehicle manufacturing, logistics, and micro-electronic technology developments and applications.

 - Connected Vehicles According to new market research the connected car market is expected to reach $46 Billion by 2020, at a CAGR of 10.82% from 2014 to 2020.
 The increasing consumer demand for smartphone features in a vehicle along with the advent of intelligent highways and traffic systems are key drivers of the connected vehicle market; thus turning a vehicle into a huge data repository which will open new avenues of business for automotive, micro-electronics, other manufacturers as well as insurance and content providers.
 Demand for connected cars that are also safer, lighter and more fuel-efficient will create ample opportunities for Canadian companies.